Coco Chanel: The Convent Couturie

 Not Finished Yet

 Coco believed women needed freedom of movement, not a return to restriction.
-So in 1954, at age 71, she reopened her house and introduced what became the modern Chanel suit: a collarless tweed jacket, practical pockets, soft shoulders, and effortless polish without stiffness.
+So in 1954, at age 71, she reopened her house and introduced what became the signature Chanel Suit: a collarless tweed jacket, practical pockets, soft shoulders, and effortless polish without stiffness.

 The French response was cool at first, but American women embraced it.
 Soon the suit became iconic and was worn by women from executives to Jackie Kennedy to royalty and actresses.

 Gabrielle Chanel began with almost nothing but discipline, instinct, and nerve.
-She ended by reshaping how the modern woman moved through the world.
+She ended by reshaping how women moved through the world.

 Signature Chanel Suit sourced from PR Report